Biblical Scholarship as a Form of Lying:

 Q: Can you give me an example?

-A: Probably the best example is the ideological divisions that are found within the profession itself.
+A: Probably the best example is the ideological divisions that are found within the profession.

-Simply on the basis of these divisions alone, one recognizes that one is dealing with a profession that does not employ rigorous standards of evidence.
+Just on the basis of these divisions alone, one is forced to recognize that one is dealing with a profession that does not employ very rigorous standards of evidence.
 Like many other modern academic disciplines, biblical scholarship has more to do with intellectual gamesmanship than with an objective search for truth.

 Q: I noticed that most of the scholars that you cite in your book come from what you call the conservative camp of biblical scholarship.
 Why is that?
 Aren't they liars too?